Edited by: Keri Stooksbury

 The W Maldives does have a house reef, so you can just snorkel right out from your room.
 It also has plenty of additional activities you can book, like swimming with whale sharks and manta rays, or sunset sail cruises.

-The Westin Maldives Miriandhoo Resort is a category 7 Marriott property focusing on sustainable luxury.
-Standard rooms at this property cost 50,000 points per night during off-peak dates, 60,000 points per night during standard dates, and 70,000 points per night during peak dates.
+The Westin Maldives Miriandhoo Resort is a Marriott property focusing on sustainable luxury.
+Standard rooms at this property start at around 50,000 points per night during periods of low demand.

 This is one of the newer Marriott options, which makes it an appealing property for honeymooners and other demographics.

 You’ll also have to take a 35-minute seaplane flight to get to this resort costing $550 per person round-trip, but once you’re there, you can explore all the resort has to offer.

 Located on Baa Atoll, this property features 3 eateries, a luxe bar, barbecues, and even tennis courts.
 Notably, this resort is within a biosphere reserve, and you’re close to snorkeling with sharks and manta rays.